BeTKH/InformationRetrival/README.md

 ## Information Retrieval WebApp (Postgre SQL + Django)

+### Problem:
-Retrieving documents based solely on query terms is slow and not scalable.
-Moreover, it is usually needed in information retrieval systems to arrange query results based on order of relevance.
+- Retrieving documents by looking for query terms alone throughout documents is slow and not scalable.
+Moreover, it is usually needed in information retrieval systems to arrange query results based on the order of relevance to the query.

-This project aims to optimize the speed of document retrieval and ensure the display of retrieved documents in order of relevance.
-This will significantly impact the responsiveness requirement of end-user applications, particularly web apps, where presenting results within a 2-second timeframe is crucial.

-The current implementation approach is to use PostgreSQL with Django framework, Python text processing libraries for data cleaning, using term-frequency (tf-idf) or Postgre's ts-rank for document ranking.
-A dictionary data structure or hashing can be used to index query terms to documents for improved performance.
+### Accomplishments:
+- Implemented a responsive information retrieval WebApp (< 2 sec) using PostgreSQL + Django
+- vectorial representation of files using a term-document-matrix (TDM) and query results
+- Retrieval of those documents using a dictionary data structure and display of search result files in order of relevance.
+- Created a database schema in PostgreSQL with Python's Django models.
+- Database connection, configuration, and population with text files.
+- Text pre-processing and cleaning using natural language processing toolkit ( NLTK)